James V: Albany's regency

 Albany arrived at Dumbarton Castle with eight ships and a troop of French soldiers in May 1514.
 He entered Edinburgh on 26 May, and in July Parliament confirmed his restoration as Duke of Albany and his position as regent.
 Albany's noble supporters intended his arrival to bring stable and good government, while Francis I of France sought to use Albany to maintain support for the Auld Alliance with France.
 The first year of his regency was a period when a vigorous defence of his authority was essential to prevent the crumbling of Scottish government either into anarchy or into English control.

-The struggle for control of the person of the king was an essential prelude to Albany's attempt to govern, as he was aware from the beginning that his claims to act for the king and with full royal authority depended on the continued goodwill of the king himself, or rather of whoever had control of his person and could therefore claim to speak with his voice.
+Control of the person of the King was an essential prelude to Albany's attempt to govern, as he was aware from the beginning that his claims to act for the King and with full royal authority depended on the continued goodwill of the King himself, or rather of whoever had control of his person and could therefore claim to speak with his voice.
 Margaret and Angus were potentially hostile to Albany's intentions, and James V had to be removed from their influence.
-Albany besieged Stirling Castle and Margaret was forced to relinquish possession of the king and the Duke of Ross.
+Albany besieged Stirling Castle and Margaret was forced to relinquish possession of the King and the Duke of Ross.
 James would not see his mother again for two years.
-Having lost the regency, her income and control of her sons, Margaret's departed from the court in September 1515, fleeing from Linlithgow Palace, where she had gone for her lying in, to Tantallon Castle, where she gave birth to her daughter, Lady Margaret Douglas, in Northumberland.
+Having lost the regency, her income and control of her sons, Margaret departed from the court in September 1515, fleeing from Linlithgow Palace, where she had gone for her lying in, to Tantallon Castle, where she gave birth to her daughter, Lady Margaret Douglas, in Northumberland.

 The birth and long journey left her extremely ill and she was not told of the death of her second son Alexander in December 1515 until she had recovered her strength.
-The earl of Angus made his peace with Albany later in 1516.
+The Earl of Angus made his peace with Albany later in 1516.

-A contemporary tribute, paid to the Duke of Albany's success in bringing order and good government to Scotland, by Sebastian Giustinian, the Venetian Ambassador at Henry VIII's Court, was that Scotland, "...was as much under Albany's control as if he were King...".
+A contemporary tribute was paid to the Duke of Albany's success in bringing order and good government to Scotland, by Sebastian Giustinian, the Venetian ambassador at Henry VIII's court, who wrote that Scotland, "... was as much under Albany's control as if he were King".
 In February 1517, James was brought from Stirling to the Palace of Holyroodhouse in Edinburgh, but during an outbreak of plague in the city, he was moved to the care of Antoine d'Arces at nearby rural Craigmillar Castle.